Schools' Partnerships and Charities

 ISC independent schools are hugely different, from the very large well known schools, such as Eton and Harrow, to the very small or non-selective schools serving local aspirational families.
 Half of ISC schools have fewer than 300 pupils.
 They therefore need to work in ways appropriate to their circumstances and according to the local situation and need.

 Schools Together Group

 This is a group for those in schools (both state and independent, primary and secondary) responsible for running partnerships.
-The Group plans to organize termly meetings based on themes of interest to partnership coordinators, such as measuring outcomes and funding models.
+The Group plans to organise termly meetings based on themes of interest to partnership coordinators, such as measuring outcomes and funding models.
 More information about the Schools Together Group.